moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 ## Pre-requisites

+1. Clone the repo locally and `cd` to this folder.

-Either set up a new virtual environment:
+2. Set up a new virtual environment:
 `python3 -m venv <env_name>`
-or activate the existing one:
+We'll call our environment `env` from here onwards.

+3. Activate it:

 `source ./env/bin/activate`

-Install the packages.
-If `which pip` returns an error message about pip not found, use `pip3` instead of `pip` in the followng line:
+Check that it is activated:

+`which python3`

+should return `<path_to_this_repo>/env/bin/python3` instead of your OS's global python executable (which will be something like `/opt/bin/python3`).

+4. Install the packages:

-`pip install -r requirements.txt && pip install -r requirements-dev.txt`.
+`pip install -r requirements.txt && pip install -r requirements-dev.txt`

 Use the `--force-reinstall` flag to replace an existing version if necessary.
+This may take several minutes depending upon your internet connection.

-Then install the pre-commit hooks with `pre-commit install`.
+5. Then install the pre-commit hooks with `pre-commit install`.

 ## Access the Pulumi stack

-1. Activate the `restricted-admin-data` AWS role (see [instructions](https://dsdmoj.atlassian.net/wiki/spaces/DE/pages/3862331895/Set+up+AWS+access#Config-file-for-prisons-and-probation) if this isn't already configured).
+1. Activate the AWS SSO role you use for data engineering: `aws-vault exec <name_of_your_role>` (the details should be in your `~/.aws` folder).
 2. Log in to the Pulumi backend with `pulumi login s3://data-engineering-pulumi.analytics.justice.gov.uk`.
 3. Run `pulumi stack select` and pick `data-engineering-exports`.
 4. Run `pulumi stack` to check you can see what's currently deployed.